alexanderpulido/CECS-458-Term-Project/README.md

 How to Run:

-Requirements
+- Requirements

-Any modern web browser (Chrome, Firefox, Edge, Safari) A Google AI Studio API key for the Google Gemini 2.5 Flash
+  Any modern web browser (Chrome, Firefox, Edge, Safari)

+  A Google AI Studio API key for the Google Gemini 2.5 Flash

+- Step

 Step 1 — Download Dennys-website.html from this repository and Open the file

 Step 2 — Get your API keys (Gemini API Key)